Wet Dream - monotype on handmade paper, 20" x 30"

 Groundless #5 - acrylic on panel, 36" x 36"

 By 2009, after working as Art for Water for two years with hundreds of people of all ages, I had my first installation exhibit with the project, “13,699.”
 The projects I designed were for people of all ages and skills levels allowing me to work with schools from elementary through graduate level, museums, environmental organizations, churches, science centers, municipalities, and civic groups.
 Art for Water became Art & Dialogue as requests grew for using my model to address other environmental and social issues.
-After working with thousands of people nationally, I dissolved the non-profit and headed back to the studio.
+After working with thousands of people nationally for ten years, I dissolved the non-profit and headed back to the studio.